Skip to content

 02 - First Deploy (Premium)

-Deploy a Python Function App to an Elastic Premium plan (EP1) with VNet integration and private endpoint support, then publish code and verify the app is live.
+Deploy a Python Function App to an Elastic Premium plan (EP1) with always-warm instances, then publish code and verify the app is live.

 Prerequisites